-A snapshot overview of schools in Kampala that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Kampala considered (but not necessarily chosen) by English-speaking expats.

-Adapted National Curriculum for England/IPC; ages 3-11; co-ed; day; independent; privately owned; 270 pupils
+Adapted National Curriculum for England/ International Primary Curriculum; ages 3-11; co-ed; day; independent; privately owned; 270 students

-Founded in 1989 by a group of Italian parents who named it Scuola Italiana Padre Giuseppe Ambrosoli after the charismatic priest of the same name.
+Founded in 1989, by a group of Italian parents who named it Scuola Italiana Padre Giuseppe Ambrosoli, after the charismatic priest of the same name.
 Located in the rural suburb of Bugolobi and is in the middle of carrying out a development plan.
-Accredited by the Council of Independent Schools (CIS) and in June 2019 became the first school in Uganda to be accredited by the International Primary Curriculum (IPC).
+Accredited by the Council of Independent Schools (CIS) and in June 2019 became the first school in Uganda to be authorised to teach the IPC.

 Click here to read our full review of Ambrosoli International School

-Established in 1967 and located on a 33 acre campus on the outskirts of Kampala and catering to students from over 60 different nationalities.
-Only school in Uganda to offer the three main IB programmes but the school states that it does not publish graduate statistics due to the small size of the classes but that ‘almost all, without exception, enter competitive four year colleges.’
-Dually accredited by the Council of International School (CIS) and the Middle States Association of Colleges and Schools (MSACS).
+Established in 1967 and located on a 33 acre campus on the outskirts of Kampala.
+Catering to students from over 60 different nationalities.
+Only school in Uganda to offer the three main International Baccalaureate programmes but the school states that it does not publish graduate statistics due to the small size of the classes.
+It does say that ‘almost all, without exception, enter competitive four year colleges.’
+Dually accredited by the Council of International School (CIS) and the Middle States Association of Colleges and Schools (MSA).

 Click here to read our full review of the International School of Uganda